|Standard Report||Premium Report|

 |Average Employees Per Firm|

 Market Forecast - Copper Rolling, Drawing, Extruding & Alloying[PREMIUM]Market forecasts show the long term industry outlook & Copper Rolling, Drawing, Extruding & Alloying future growth trends.
-The following five-year forecast utilizes advanced econometric techniques that project both short-term and long-term market growth outlook.
+The following five-year forecast utilizes advanced economics and statistics to project both short-term and long-term market growth and outlook.
 The industry outlook can be used to set a strategy applicable to economic realities.

 |Forecast / Industry Outlook||2017||2018||2019||2020||2021||2022|